-houses.
+Orient BlackSwan is one of India's best known and most respected publishing houses.
 Incorporated in 1948, the consistent emphasis of our publishing programme has been on quality.
 We also selectively reprint and co-publish outstanding titles published abroad, for the Indian market.
-We are the National Representative (ESOL Examinations), Trinity College, London.
-Orient BlackSwan is one of India's best known and most respected publishing Orient BlackSwan is the exclusive distributor for books published by:
+Orient BlackSwan is the exclusive distributor for books published by: